silverstripe/developer-docs/en/02_Developer_Guides/09_Security/05_Secure_Coding.md

 Sometimes you need to handle state-changing HTTP submissions which aren't handled through Silverstripe CMS's form system.
 In this case, you can also check the current HTTP request for a valid token through [SecurityToken::checkRequest()](api:SilverStripe\Security\SecurityToken::checkRequest()).

+See the [OWASP article about CSRF](https://owasp.org/www-community/attacks/csrf) for more information.

 ## Casting user input